Gforcex/GPU-Book/README.md

 # Advances in Real-Time Rendering in 3D Graphics and Games

+## SIGGRAPH 2023
+HypeHype Mobile Rendering Architecture
+Nubis3: Methods (and madness) to model and render immersive real-time voxel-based clouds Large-Scale Terrain Rendering in Call of Duty Authoring Materials That Matters - Substrate in Unreal Engine 5 The Rendering of The Callisto Protocol

 ## SIGGRAPH 2022
 Bisection Based Triangulation of Catmull Clark Subdivision
 Lumen: Real-time Global Illumination in Unreal Engine 5